Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 An open-access tool/framework to download, validate, visualize, and analyze multi-source precipitation data.
 More information and an example of implementation can be found in Vargas Godoy and Markonis (2023, ).

-epwshiftr — by Hongyuan Jia, a year ago
+epwshiftr — by Hongyuan Jia, 2 years ago

 Create Future 'EnergyPlus' Weather Files using 'CMIP6' Data